Comparing differentiable logics for learning with logical constraints: Background: DL2 and Fuzzy Logics

 \emph{Deep Learning with Differentiable Logics (DL2)} is a system built by \citet{fischerDL2TrainingQuerying2019} for querying and training neural networks with logical constraints that are mapped into $[0, \infty)$, where $0$ represents absolute truth, and any positive value represents a degree of falsehood that is directly used as a penalty.
 Whereas DL2 was designed specifically for deep learning contexts, fuzzy logics are well-studied logical systems that also happen to be suitable for use as a differentiable logic due to their many-valued nature, with operators that are often differentiable almost everywhere.
-Fuzzy logics express degrees of truth in the unit interval $[0,1]$, with absolute falsity mapped to $0$, and absolute truth mapped to $1$.
+Fuzzy logics express degrees of truth in the unit interval $[0,1]$, with absolute falsehood mapped to $0$, and absolute truth mapped to $1$.

-The first in-depth study investigating the use of fuzzy logics in loss functions (called \emph{Differentiable Fuzzy Logics}) was provided by \citet{vankriekenAnalyzingDifferentiableFuzzy2022} and presented insights into the learning properties of differentiable logic operators.
-The use of t-norm based logical loss was also investigated by~\citet{marraTNormsDrivenLoss2023}, who focused on keeping logical relations intact, instead of combining arbitrary fuzzy logic operators.
+The first in-depth study investigating the use of fuzzy logics in loss functions (called \emph{Differentiable Fuzzy Logics}) was provided by \citet{vankriekenAnalyzingDifferentiableFuzzy2022} and presented insights into the learning characteristics of differentiable logic operators.
+The use of fuzzy-logic-based loss was also investigated by~\citet{marraTNormsDrivenLoss2023}, who focused on keeping logical relations intact, instead of combining arbitrary fuzzy logic operators.

 As a follow up, \citet{slusarzLogicDifferentiableLogics2023a} provide a common presentation of differentiable logics including DL2, fuzzy logics, and \ac{stl}, in a unified, extensible framework called \emph{\ac{ldl}}.
 This framework allows the investigation of properties of differentiable logics in general, without having to consider each logic on its own.
-Additionally, it is used by the Vehicle~\cite{daggittVehicleInterfacingNeural2022,daggittVehicleBridgingEmbedding2024,daggittVehicle2024} tool, providing an expressive domain specific language for stating neural network specifications which can be compiled to both verifiers and interactive theorem provers (ITPs).

-The LDL framework also provides for mechanised proofs of properties of differentiable logics, thus providing a stepping stone for the development of programming language support for verification of machine learning \cite{affeldtTamingDifferentiableLogics2024b}.
+The \ac{ldl} framework additionally provides mechanised proofs of theoretical properties of differentiable logics, thus providing a stepping stone for the development of programming language support for verification of machine learning \cite{affeldtTamingDifferentiableLogics2024b}.